Who Is Arch Manning's Father? Meet Peyton and Eli's Big Brother

 Who is Arch Manning's father?
-Meet Peyton and Eli's big brother originally appeared on NBC Sports Chicago
+Meet Peyton and Eli's big brother originally appeared on NBC Sports Washington

 The Mannings pass genes as effectively as they pass footballs.